shashankksoni/Feedback-Collection-Platform/README.md

 * Check responses in dashboard: see raw data, summary stats, and CSV download.
 * Try all edge cases: blank inputs, max-length, duplicate email, navigating to protected pages without logging in, etc.

 ---

-## ⚠️ Known Limitations / Future Improvements

-* No password reset flow (for demo simplicity)
-* No “edit form” feature for admins (could be added)
-* No user email validation (admin registration is open)
-* Add pagination for responses if needed for large scale
-* Unit tests and e2e tests can be added for robustness

----